oat-sa/taohub-articles/forge/guidelines/taophpunittestrunner.md

 invokeProtectedMethod
 ---------------------

-Helper for accessing protected/private methods of tested classes.\
+Helper for accessing protected/private methods of tested classes.<br/>

 Based on ReflectionClass.